LLB Law and Criminology (2-year degree)

 Selection process

 Wherever possible, you will be invited to the University to meet the Admissions Tutor for an informal interview and to have a tour of our campus.
-If you are an international applicant, it may not be possible for you to visit in person, so if the Admissions Tutor has any queries about your application you may be contacted by Skype, email or phone.
+If you are an international applicant, it may not be possible for you to visit in person, so if the Admissions Tutor has any queries about your application you may be contacted by Microsoft Teams, email or phone.

 Our Admissions Team will be happy to answer any questions you may have.
 Call us on +44 (0)1280 820227 or email: admissions@buckingham.ac.uk.